jahco1980/standardize/README.md

 # standardize
 Functions to manipulate data.

-This is the standardize readme.
+This is the standardize package.